 If you just stand at the center of Monastiraki Square and take a good look around you, you can form a more or less complete picture of Athens’ past and present all within a few square meters.

 The stunning diversity of the architecture of its buildings alone epitomizes the turbulent history of Greece.

 Layout of Monastiraki Square reflects the history of Athens

-On one side of the square is the Orthodox Church of the Virgin Mary Pantanassa, and on the other is the Ottoman-era Mosque of Tzistarakis.
+On one side of the square is the Orthodox Church of the Virgin Mary Pantanassa while on the other is the Ottoman-era Mosque of Tzistarakis.

-Recently renovated, the Square itself is now paved with mosaic “flows” of marble, stone and wrought iron, symbolizing the diversity of the Mediterranean.
+Recently renovated, the square itself is paved with mosaic “flows” of marble, stone, and wrought iron, symbolizing the diversity of the Mediterranean.

 There is so much more to this charming place than one might think.
-Let’s take a dive into Monastiraki’s fascinating history, and what makes it so completely unique today.
+Let’s dive into Monastiraki’s fascinating history and what makes it so completely unique today.